Managing tables and directories

 - To delete non-key columns from the table, click

-in the appropriate row.
+in the relevant row.
 You cannot delete columns that make up a primary key. - Configure the table TTL parameters:

 - Column.
-Select the column whose value will be used to calculate the lifetime of the rows.
+Select the column whose value will be used to calculate the lifetime of rows.

 - Lifetime.
-Specify the lifetime of the table rows.
+Specify the lifetime of table rows.

 - Unit.
-Select a unit of measurement for the table row lifetime you specified.
+Select the measurement unit for the table row lifetime you specified.

 - Add new columns to the table and specify their parameters: